 CookieYes has always strived to give its customers the best and most reliable cookie management service.
 Our cookie consent solution ensures that your website follows the required practice for cookie compliance with privacy laws like the GDPR, ePrivacy Directive, and CCPA.
 That is why we keep including features that align with the requirements of these privacy laws.
 CookieYes’ consent logging feature is an example of that.

 Using CookieYes, you can keep a log of the user consent registered via CookieYes cookie consent notice or banner.
-When enabled, it records the users’ IP address (in anonymized form), country, consent status (with what cookie category they consented to), and time and date of consent.
+It records the users’ IP address (in anonymized form), country, consent status (with what cookie category they consented to), and time and date of consent.

-When you check the CookieYes dashboard or the Consent Log section, you will see that CookieYes starts to log the user consent as your website receives them.
+From the CookieYes dashboard, go to Consent Log section.
+You will see that CookieYes starts to log the user consent as your website receives them.